 - How long will shipping take?

 - How easy is it to cancel or return (what’s your returns policy)?

 All of these questions can be pre-answered by you in a FAQ right on the product page.
-Make sure the answers to these questions are obvious, honest and simple to understand.
+Ensure the answers to these questions are obvious, honest, and simple to understand.

 Sometimes no matter how hard you try, you simply can’t know all the questions a potential customer might have.